 Copenhagen is the largest city in Scandinavia and a popular port of call for passenger ships.
-Malmö, 28 kilometers (17 miles) away in Sweden, is a vibrant and progressive town known for its 600-year-old castle and enchanting old town center.
-Even though the Kattegat strait separates Denmark and Sweden, ground travel is pretty much the sole option for getting between the two cities seeing as it only takes an hour at most.
-Thanks to the innovative Øresund Bridge that spans the strait (even going beneath the water), you can get from Copenhagen to Malmö by bus, train, and car.
+Malmö, 17 miles (28 kilometers) away in Sweden, is a vibrant and progressive town known for its 600-year-old castle and enchanting old town center.
+Even though the Kattegat strait separates Denmark and Sweden, ground travel is pretty much the sole option for getting between the two cities and it only takes an hour at most.
+Thanks to the innovative Øresund Bridge that spans the strait (even going under the water), you can get from Copenhagen to Malmö by bus, train, and car.

 |Train||1 hour, 15 minutes||from $12||Arriving on a time crunch|

 What Is the Cheapest Way to Get From Copenhagen to Malmö?